christianbryant/Photo-Sifter/README.md

 Moved file _DSC3574.ARW
 Moved 17 files to folder J:\DCIM\100MSDCF\need_to_edit
 ```
+Please make sure when prompted for RAW file type, to include the . in the file type input: ".ARW" not "ARW"
 ## Errors
 If this error is caught, it means you did not provide the correct amount of command line arguments while running the script:
 ```bash